christophhart/hise_documentation/ScriptPanel.md

 ![Example 2](http://hise.audio/manual/images/panel/example3.png)

 Paths will be scaled to the given area so it's recommended to use the normalized range `0.0 ...
 1.0` for each axis during path creation.
+You can then use it's `getBounds()` method and supply a scale factor to set it to its correct size (take a look at the vector knob example below).

 ```javascript